How to use Multilogin proxy: guide

 Check What you need to know about Multilogin proxy to learn more about our flexible plans, top-tier IPs, super sticky sessions lasting up to 24 hours, bandwidth rollover, and IP quality filter.

-- In profile settings, go to the "Proxy" section
+- Open your profile settings and find the “Proxy” section

 - Choose a protocol (HTTP or SOCKS5)